Evolution: What it is and why humans aren’t immune to it

 Also contra popular opinion, individuals do not evolve, populations do.
 Trojan brand condoms recently had an ad campaign in which they encouraged men to “evolve” by using Trojan condoms when having promiscuous sex.
 This is in line with the incorrect idea above that ‘evolving’ means ‘becoming better’ or ‘more sophisticated.’
 Of course, condoms may actually help a population to evolve: those who use condoms to prevent pregnancy are ensuring they do not pass on their genes.
 And if there’s any genetic predisposition to make one more likely to use condoms (and there’s not), these genes would certainly become less common in future generations.
 [I am NOT encouraging people not to use protection, by the way]

-So this brings us to a final point: the outrageous thing (well, the main one) Dr. Kaku foolishly leashed upon an unsuspecting world is that humans are not evolving.
-Technology and urbanization, he tells us, has obviated natural selection on human features (well, the “gross” or visible ones).
+So this brings us to a final point: the main misconception expressed in Dr. Kaku’s video is that humans are not evolving.
+Technology and urbanization, he tells us, have circumvented natural selection on human features (well, the “gross” or visible ones).
 This is very wrong and shortsighted.
 In fact, this is one of the bases of the eugenics movement of the early 20th century.
 Eugenicists thought, ‘Nature is no longer ensuring some people don’t pass on their genes, so we ought to do it ourselves for the good of humankind.’
-This first thought, about the insufficiency of Nature, is echoed by Dr. Kaku (surely he does not think the second).
+This first thought, about the insufficiency of Nature, is echoed by Dr. Kaku (though surely he does not think the second).

 We humans are still evolving because we are still subject to the forces of evolution, and we always will be.
 Now what physicist could’ve told you that?!